This section describes the boot process of Qlustar cluster-nodes.

 A Qlustar specific script

 /initis executed as the initial init process.
-This script sets up the unionFS filesystem structure as well as basic networking functionality and finally starts the Qlustar multicast client to download the real OS image assigned to the node and delivered by the Qlustar multicast image server ql-mcastd.
-This image is unpacked into the path
+This script sets up basic networking functionality for the boot NIC and starts the Qlustar multicast client ql-mcast-client to download the real node OS image assigned to the node.
+It does so by connecting to the Qlustar multicast image server ql-mcastd on the headnode to request a multicast IP and port.
+The OS image for the node will then be streamed to all nodes which requested the same image at that time.
+Should multicast fail, a slower unicast fallback is used to download the OS image.

-/union/image.
-The system then moves to the next boot stage by changing the root filesystem to the new unpacked OS image.
-Control is now passed to the 2nd Qlustar init script
+At the end, the system moves to the next boot stage by changing the root filesystem to the just created unionfs.
+Control is then passed to the 2nd Qlustar init script

-The latter first executes systemd-udevd to trigger the auto-loading of kernel drivers and then starts QluMan execd in a one-shot configure-mode.
-Hereby execd a) receives all the node-specific options from qlumand running on the head-node and b) executes corresponding scripts to process the options received.
+The latter first executes systemd-udevd to trigger the auto-loading of the full set of kernel drivers, and then starts QluMan execd in a one-shot configure-mode.
+Hereby execd a) receives all the node-specific options from the head-node’s qlumand and b) executes corresponding scripts to process the options received.

 This dynamic customization/configuration of the node must be done before systemd starts.
-Among others, the following tasks are performed at this stage: Initialization of local disks, setup of systemd units for QluMan defined Network FS mounts, pam customization, sssd customization, optional enabling of NIS, OpenSM configuration (if desired) and a check whether NTP can synchronize the time from the head-node(s).
+Among others, the following tasks are performed at this stage: Setup of systemd units for QluMan defined Network FS mounts, Root FS Customization, synchronization of the system time with the head-node(s), pam/sssd customization, enabling of NIS and OpenSM configuration (both optional).
+Finally, if configured and present, local disks are initialized/mounted before running any Root FS Customization scripts transferred to

 When all the above is finished, control is finally passed to systemd as the final init process.
 From here on, the boot procedure continues in the standard Linux fashion.